-You are cordially invited to attend the 2020 Annual Meeting of Stockholders (the "Annual Meeting") of Enphase Energy, Inc., a Delaware corporation (the "Company").
-Due to the public health concerns regarding the COVID-19 pandemic, the meeting will be held 2020 Wednesday, May 20, at 11:00 a.m.
-Pacific Time via live audio-only www.virtualshareholdermeeting.com/ENPH2020.
+You are cordially invited to attend the 2022 Annual Meeting of Stockholders (the "Annual Meeting") of Enphase Energy, Inc., a Delaware corporation (the "Company").
+Due to the continued public health concerns regarding the COVID-19 pandemic, to protect the health and safety of our stockholders and employees and facilitate stockholder participation in the Annual Meeting, this year, the Annual Meeting will be held virtually on Wednesday, May 18, 2022 at 9:00 a.m.
+Pacific Time via live audio-only webcast at www.virtualshareholdermeeting.com/ENPH2022.
 The Annual Meeting will be held online only and you will not be able to attend the meeting in person.
-You will be able to vote your shares electronically by Internet and submit questions online during the meeting by logging in to the website listed above using the 16-digit control number included in the Notice of Internet Availability of Proxy Materials, on your proxy card or on the instructions that accompanied our proxy materials.
-Online check-in will begin at 10:45 a.m.
+You will be able to vote your shares electronically by internet and submit questions online during the meeting by logging in to the website listed above using the 16-digit control number included in the Notice of Internet Availability of Proxy Materials, on your proxy card or on the instructions that accompanied our proxy materials.
+Online check-in will begin at 8:45 a.m.
 Pacific Time and should allow ample time for the check-in procedures.